SharonLutz/SharonLutz.github.io/index.md

 Publications can be found on [Google Scholar](https://scholar.google.com/citations?user=B0NyeIoAAAAJ&hl=en&oi=ao).

 ## Selected Software
-### reverseDirection
-An R package that examines the ability to use MR to infer the effect direction.
-On [GitHub](https://github.com/SharonLutz/reverseDirection) and implements the method from the following paper:
-- **Lutz SM**, Wu AC, Hokanson JE, Vansteelandt S, Lange C. (2021) Caution Against Examining the Role of Reverse Causality in Mendelian Randomization. *Gen Epi*.

 ### pleiotropy
 An R package that tests for common and rare variant associations with multiple phenotypes using the Hausdorff metric in a permutation based framework.
 On [GitHub](https://github.com/SharonLutz/pleiotropy) and implements the method from the following paper:<br>